 – While Team Rocket somehow failed in their attempt to not hear the song, why didn’t Ash and Co. think to do anything?

 – I realize now that Jigglypuff’s shtick would be funnier if it actually drew things half the time instead of just making mindless scribbles.
-He makes some actual drawings, like drawing open eyes on Pikachu and a twirly mustache on Brock, but it’s mostly just scribbles.
+It makes some actual drawings, like drawing open eyes on Pikachu and a twirly mustache on Brock, but it’s mostly just scribbles.

 – Jigglypuff has to have massive petty vengeance to go all around the city and draw on every single person….except Ash and co. for some reason.